Evidlo/passhole/MANUAL.rst

 **type** [-h] [--tabbed] PROG

+type [-h] [--tabbed] PROG
   Automatically type out the password as if the user had typed it on the keyboard, where ``PROG`` is a dmenu-like program for selecting an entry.
 This is useful when you want to automatically fill a selected password field in any application.
 Use the ``--tabbed`` option to type out the username then password, separated by a tab.
+Note that this command is intended to be invoked via keyboard shortcut.
+See the examples section.

 **add** [-h] [-w [length] | -a [length] | -s [length]] PATH